shotstack/shotstack-forms/README.md

 ### Production Build

-This project is made on base of Svelte-kit and uses Vite to create a production build.
+This project is made on Svelte and uses Vite to create a production build.
 To initialize a production server you may execute `npm run dev` and Vite will build a development build of the content of `src/lib`, available by default on `http://localhost:5173/`.

 ### Package Distribution